Photo by Joshua Earle

 You need to be fully aware of what to expect with counseling.
 Whether you’ve never received therapy before or you’re an expert at being a client, it’s important we have no mysteries with counseling services.
 Here’s a set of Frequently Asked Questions, FAQ.

 Not at all.
 Likely, you’re a leader in some capacity if you’re a parent, a spouse, a coworker, or in ministry.
 Even if you don’t identify with any of these roles, it’s likely you have influence in ways you don’t realize.
-Given that, I’m also a counselor to followers or those who don’t consider themselves leaders.

 Do you counsel individuals who are not in relationship since you identify yourself as a relationship therapist?